Sentencings not the end of New Jersey bridge case saga

 NEWARK, N.J.
 (AP) — Fans of the long-running saga known as “Bridgegate,” take heart: Last week’s sentencing of two former associates of Republican Gov. Chris Christie wasn’t the final installment.

-Several issues related to the four days of politically motivated gridlock at the George Washington Bridge in 2013 are yet to be resolved.
+Several issues directly or indirectly related to the four days of politically motivated gridlock at the George Washington Bridge in 2013 are yet to be resolved.

 They include a civil suit that names Christie’s campaign organization and the Port Authority of New York and New Jersey.